Wang (surname)

+A separate surname 汪 (Wāng) is also romanized as Wang.

+Wang also has less common unrelated origins in the Scandinavian and Germanic languages.

 Population and distribution

 Wáng is one of the most common surnames in the world and was listed by the People's Republic of China's National Citizen ID Information System as the most common surname in mainland China in April 2007, with 92.88 million bearers and comprising 7.25% of the general population.

-A 2018 survey found that there were over 100 million Wang in China, ranking first.
+A 2018 survey found that there were over 100 million bearrers in China, ranking first.

-Wáng was also the most common surname in Mainland China in 2019.
+Wang was also the most common surname in Mainland China in 2019.

 A 2013 study found the province with the most people sharing the name was Henan.
-Overall the name is more prevalent in Northern China.
-In 2019 it was the most common surname in nearly every northern province or province-level division: Xinjiang, Gansu, Inner Mongolia, Shaanxi, Shanxi, Henan, Hebei, Anhui, Jiangsu, Shandong, Beijing, Tianjin, Liaoning, Jilin, and Heilongjiang, as well as the southern province of Hainan.
+Overall, the name is more prevalent in Northern China.
+In 2019, it was the most common surname in nearly every northern province or province-level division: Xinjiang, Gansu, Inner Mongolia, Shaanxi, Shanxi, Henan, Hebei, Anhui, Jiangsu, Shandong, Beijing, Tianjin, Liaoning, Jilin, and Heilongjiang, as well as the southern province of Hainan.

 It was the 6th most common surname in Taiwan in 2018, comprising 4.10% of the general population.

-Ong is the 5th-most-common surname among Chinese Singaporeans and Wang the 6th, although Wong also includes the surname 黃 (Huang in Mandarin).
+Ong is the 5th-most-common surname among Chinese Singaporeans and Wang the 6th, although Wong can also include the surname 黃 (Huang in Mandarin).
 Singaporean Wangs are 78,000 and 1.5% of Singapore's population and 2.5% of Singapore's Chinese population.

-There are 143,000 recorded Wangs in the United States, as of 2014.
+There are 143,000 recorded Wangs in the United States as of 2014.
 This is a double increase from 2000, when 63,800 Wangs ranked 10th most common amongst Asian Americans and 440th amongst all Americans, respectively.
-There are 51,000 Wangs in California, 17,000 New York, 10,400 Texas, 5,900 New Jersey, 5,700 Illinois.
-Californian Wangs rank 55th in state, highest in rank as well by state of any state.
+There are 51,000 Wangs in California, 17,000 in New York, 10,400 in Texas, 5,900 in New Jersey, and 5,700 in Illinois.
+Californian Wangs rank 55th in the state, the highest rank for Wang for any state.
 Wang and Wong are sometimes interchangeable, as well as other Wang-based surnames so the number could vary.